AI Washing Securities Fraud Lawyer

 • Heavy marketing focus on AI buzzwords without substance

-Gary Varnavides brings a unique perspective to AI washing fraud cases.
-Having spent 10 years at Sichenzia Ross Ference LLP defending broker-dealers and financial firms, he understands how investment products are structured, marketed, and sold.
-This insider knowledge helps him identify when AI claims cross from aggressive marketing into investment fraud.
+Varnavides Law brings a defense-side perspective to AI washing fraud cases.
+That background helps the firm understand how investment products are structured, marketed, and sold, and how AI claims can cross from aggressive marketing into investment fraud.

 Case Evaluation